Lewis Hamilton wins chaotic Tuscan Grand Prix - France 24

 "It was incredibly tough today...
 All the those restarts, the concentration that's needed during that time, it was really, really hard."

-Alex Albon finished third, claiming his first podium finish for Red Bull, after a thrilling drive to compensate his team for the early exit of Max Verstappen in the first of two multi-car collisions in a race of three Safety Car interventions.
+Alex Albon finished third, claiming his first podium finish for Red Bull, after a thrilling drive to compensate his team for the early exit of Max Verstappen in the first collision.

+Daniel Ricciardo finished fourth for Renault ahead of Sergio Perez of Racing Point, Lando Norris of McLaren, Daniil Kvyat of AlphaTauri and Charles Leclerc, who scored points for Ferrari on home soil as they ended a miserable run in an event organised to mark their 1,000th Grand Prix.

+Kimi Raikkonen was ninth for Alfa Romeo and outgoing Sebastian Vettel finished 10th for Ferrari.
+He replaces Perez at the rebadged Aston Martin team next year.

 The race took two hours and 25 minutes to complete, with the spells behind the Safety Car adding up to 76 minutes.